East Moor and Lynher Valleys Circular Walk

 The low stone walls remaining as hut circles were once the foundations of a round house.
 The granite foundations were likely to have been set into cob (mud and straw) walls which provided insulation and draft exclusion over bare-stone walls.
 A conical thatched roof on a timber frame rested on top of the walls.
 Heating was via a central fire which required some care with the thatched roof - presumably roof fires were not unheard of!
 These buildings varied in size from a just over a metre in diameter up to 10 metres.
 Some had walled enclosures attached and a few also had internal partitions.

-9. Follow the track to join a stony track leading from a farmyard gate.
+9. Follow the track downhill (away from the gate) to join a stony track leading from a farmyard gate.

 The tors to the right are Trewortha Tor (the stony one) and Hawk's Tor (with the more solid granite outcrop on the top).